Business Insider

-Insider, previously named Business Insider (BI), is a New York City–based multinational financial and business news website founded in 2007.
+Business Insider (stylized in all caps: BUSINESS INSIDER; known from 2021 to 2023 as INSIDER) is a New York City–based multinational financial and business news website founded in 2007.
 Since 2015, a majority stake in Business Insider's parent company Insider Inc. has been owned by the German publishing house Axel Springer.
 It operates several international editions, including one in the United Kingdom.